 The causal assumptions of no heterogeneous mediator effects (Assumptions A5 and A6) will be routinely violated in ecological systems.
-For example, in our drought experiment, the effect of soil moisture on productivity may be functionally different in the presence of drought than in the absence of drought, which would suggest an interaction between the treatment and mediator in violation of Assumption A5 (VanderWeele, 2009; VanderWeele and Robins, 2007).
-The estimation procedures in Sections (1) to (4) will not generate estimates of the direct and mediated effects of drought on productivity without bias when treatment-mediator interactions are present, even if both drought and soil moisture were randomised (Bullock et al., 2010; Glynn, 2012; Pearl, 2001b; for a detailed justification, see Supplement (3)).
-To address treatment-mediator interactions, direct and indirect effects estimators have been developed using traditional regression-based approaches, including SEM (MacKinnon et al., 2020; Rijnhart et al., 2017, 2021; VanderWeele and Vansteelandt, 2010), but these estimators are only valid under certain conditions (e.g., for continuous outcomes and continuous or binary mediators).
-The potential outcomes framework has been used to develop more general approaches that allow for treatment-mediator interactions and both continuous and non-continuous mediators and outcomes (e.g., Loh et al. 2022, 2020; Xue et al. 2022).
-For example, in the presence of treatment-mediator interactions, the total effect can be decomposed into four component effects instead of just a PDE and a TIE (VanderWeele, 2014; see Supplement (6) for details).
+For example, in our drought experiment, the effect of soil moisture on productivity may be functionally different in the presence of drought than in the absence of drought, which would suggest an interaction between the treatment and mediator in violation of Assumption A5 (VanderWeele, 2009; VanderWeele & Robins, 2007).
+The estimation procedures in Sections V.1-V.4 will not generate estimates of the direct and mediated effects of drought on productivity without bias when treatmentmediator interactions are present, even if both drought and soil moisture were randomised (Bullock et al., 2010; Glynn, 2012; Pearl, 2001b; for a detailed justification, see Section 3 in Appendix S1).
+To address treatment-mediator interactions, direct and indirect effects estimators have been developed using traditional regression-based approaches, including SEM (MacKinnon, Valente & Gonzalez, 2020; Rijnhart et al., 2017, 2021; VanderWeele & Vansteelandt, 2010), but these estimators are only valid under certain conditions (e.g. for continuous outcomes and continuous or binary mediators).
+The potential outcomes framework has been used to develop more general approaches that allow for treatmentmediator interactions and both continuous and non-continuous mediators and outcomes (e.g. Loh et al., 2022, 2020; Xue et al., 2022).
+For example, in the presence of treatment-mediator interactions, the total effect can be decomposed into four component effects instead of just a PDE and a TIE (VanderWeele, 2014; see Section 6 in Appendix S1 for details).
 Moreover, in observational studies or randomised studies with non-compliance, other mediation effects not defined in traditional regression-based approaches may be more plausibly estimated with available data.
-Causal inference frameworks can help to clearly differentiate these mediation effects from others and suggest appropriate estimation strategies (e.g., Ferraro and Hanauer 2014; see also Supplement (6) for other mediation effects of potential interest to ecologists).
+Causal inference frameworks can help to differentiate these mediation effects clearly from others and suggest appropriate estimation strategies (e.g. Ferraro & Hanauer, 2014; see also Section 6 in Appendix S1 for other mediation effects of potential interest to ecologists).